Aunt Vadge: my hymen is torn after a hard-on slip – will I be ok?

 Hey Aunt Vadge,

-I was a virgin before this happened, and I’m okay with the situation, but my boyfriend feels really bad about it.
-All I want to know is if this is normal?
-Does it happen to a lot of people?
+I was a virgin before this and I am okay with what happened, but my boyfriend feels bad.
+I just want to know: is this normal?
 Will it heal?
-How do I know if I need to get the crack stitched?
+How do I know if I need stitches?

 Sincerely,